I Remuneration Policy

 Long-term incentive plans targeted at the management committee (excluding the CEO):

-In the plan, the CFO has an opportunity to earn Citycon Oyj’s shares based on performance.
-The performance criteria of the plan are tied to the participant achieving the strategic individual criteria.
-The potential rewards from the plan will be paid after the end of each performance period.
-The value of the rewards to be paid on the basis of the plan corresponds to a maximum total of 30,000 shares of Citycon Oyj, including also the proportion to be paid in cash.
+The Board of Directors may allocate rewards from the plan during the financial year 2025.
+The value of the rewards to be paid on the basis of the plan corresponds to a maximum total of 45,000 shares of Citycon Oyj, including also the proportion to be paid in cash.

-The potential reward will be paid partly in Citycon Oyj’s shares and partly in cash.
-The cash proportion of the reward is intended to cover taxes and statutory social security contributions arising from the reward to the CFO.
-As a rule, no reward will be paid if the CFO’s employment contract terminates before the reward payment.
+The reward will be paid partly in Citycon’s shares and partly in cash.
+The cash proportion of the reward is intended to cover taxes and statutory social security contributions arising from the reward.
+As a rule, no reward will be paid if the director’s contract terminates before the reward payment.

 Other long-term incentive plans targeted at the Key Personnel of Citycon